 - The number one most important ingredient for successful conversion of your pool to a pond is plants and very large numbers of them, around 70% coverage is recommended.
 The aim is to not only create a healthy environment for local wildlife but to also create an attractive environment that you can enjoy, which means clear water.
 You should be able to see to the bottom of your pond, algae on the sides, bottom and all surfaces of the pond is natural and healthy and should always be there, however, your pond water should be clear.

 - We recommend large numbers of water lilies and in particular some of our all year round varieties.
 If your pond is greater than 1m deep you may need to create shallower areas for successful plant growth.
-We have many customers who have successfully used large tubs or even old plastic tables to create shallow areas for mass planting.
+We have many customers who have successfully used large tubs, upside down bins or even old plastic tables to create shallow areas for mass planting.

 - Pool stairs are often ideal for marginal water plants such as reeds and rushes, these will create a bit of height and soften the edges of the pond.